sdf-labs/sdf-action/README.md

 Check out this [example workflow](./.github/workflows/examples.yml) to see how to use this action.

+*Note: make sure to use a `dbt` version that is at least `1.8.0` if you need to use this action for a dbt project*

 <!-- start usage -->
 ```yaml
 - uses: sdf-labs/sdf-action@v0